When experiencing a bout of bad weather, most of us have the same thought: “I hope there isn’t a power outage.”

 Not only are power outages inconvenient, but they can be expensive.
 According to the Galvin Electricity Initiative, blackouts cost approximately $150 billion a year due to spoiled food, damaged equipment and decreased productivity.
 That’s why more homeowners are turning to backup generators to protect themselves and their homes during storms and electrical incidents.

 Investing in a backup portable generator can save homeowners thousands of dollars by keeping refrigerators and appliances running during power outages.
 Moreover, the right size generator can keep household members comfortable during extremely warm or cold months.

 When selecting a portable generator, it’s essential to choose one that’s the right size for your home.
 If it’s too large, you’ll waste fuel and money.
 But if it’s too small, you won’t be able to keep critical items working.
 So here’s a closer look at choosing the right portable generators for your home.

 How Generators Work

-Before determining which generator is most suitable for your residence, it’s important to review how generators work.
-Most homes receive energy through transmission lines, which are connected to power stations.
-During events such as thunderstorms or hurricanes, these transmission lines may be damaged, which results in a power outage.
-Generators don’t rely on any external transmission lines, which allows them to supply power during poor weather.
+Before determining which portable generators are best for your residence, it’s essential to review how generators work.
+Most homes receive energy through transmission lines connected to power stations along the electric grid.
+These transmission lines may be damaged during extreme weather events, resulting in a power outage.
+Whole house generators don’t rely on external transmission lines, which allows them to supply power during poor weather.

-It’s important that you don’t overload your generator — if you connect more kWs than it can handle, it will trip its main circuit breaker and no longer provide power to your home or business.
-Calculating your required electrical power draw, or load, is critical in determining how many kWs you need.
+You mustn’t overload your home standby generator.
+If you connect more kWs than it can handle, it will trip the main circuit breaker and no longer provide power to your home or business.